 Project achievements to date

-- Five funding agreements entered into with successful Round 1 applicants
+- Funding agreements executed with five successful Round 1 applicants.

-- First Round 2 assessment and advisory committee convened to assess applications.
+- Round 2 assessment and advisory committee convened to assess applications.

 Project next steps